ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 To avoid errors and bugs, here are some tips:

 - **Checking the Code:** People who write code should double-check it to catch errors.

+- **Testing:** Software creators should test their software thoroughly to find and fix bugs before you use it.

+- **Documentation:** Good instructions and notes can help everyone understand how the software works.

+- **Talking and Sharing:** Good communication within a team helps avoid misunderstandings and errors.